Janet Gaynor: Marriages and relationships

 Gaynor was romantically involved with her friend and frequent co-star Charles Farrell during their work together in silent films until she married her first husband.
-Choosing to keep their relationship out of the public eye, Gaynor and Farrell were often assisted by a mutual friend Douglas Fairbanks Jr. in maintaining the ruse.
+Choosing to keep their relationship out of the public eye, Gaynor and Farrell were often assisted by mutual friend Douglas Fairbanks Jr. in maintaining the ruse.
 Looking back, Fairbanks would later recall, "We three were so chummy that I became their 'beard,' the cover-up for their secret romance.
 I would drive them out to a little rundown, wooden house well south of Los Angeles, near the sea.
 I'd leave them there and go sailing or swimming until [it was] time to collect them and then we'd all have a bit of dinner."

 According to Gaynor's biographer Sarah Baker, Farrell proposed marriage during the filming of Lucky Star, but the two never followed through with it.
 In her later years, Gaynor would hold their different personalities accountable for their eventual separation.

 Gaynor was married three times and had one child.
 Her first marriage was to lawyer Jesse Lydell Peck, whom she married on September 11, 1929.
 Gaynor's attorney announced the couple's separation in late December 1932.
 She was granted a divorce on April 7, 1933.
 On August 14, 1939, she married MGM costume designer Adrian in Yuma, Arizona.
 This relationship has been called a lavender marriage because Adrian was openly gay within the film community, and Gaynor herself was rumored to be bisexual.
-The couple had one son, Robin Gaynor Adrian, born in 1940.
+The couple had one son.
 Gaynor and Adrian remained married until Adrian's death from a stroke on September 13, 1959.

 On December 24, 1964, Gaynor married her longtime friend, stage producer Paul Gregory, to whom she remained married until her death.
 The two maintained a home in Desert Hot Springs, California, and owned 3,000 acres of land in Brazil, situated near Brasília.